gguru-s/moused/README.md

 # What?

-Mouse configuration daemon.
-This is an initial code dump of a personal tool.
-YMMV.
-I will revisit and properly publish this later/maybe :P.
+Forked from rvaiya/moused for personal config and added application mapper code from rvaiya/keyd repo.

 # Install

-	make && sudo make install && sudo systemctl --now enable moused
+	sudo /bin/python /<path_to_application-mapper.py

 # Config

-All mice are configured in /etc/moused.conf.
+Global mappings are configured in /etc/moused/moused.conf.
 The file has the following format

 	[<mouse name>]

 	<LHS> = <Action>

-`sudo moused -m`
 ## Example
 	[Logitech M570]